Peleda23/-100DaysOfCode/r1-log.md

 # 100 Days Of Code - Log

+## Main goal of this challenge

+    * To code every day.
+    * To learn new stuff.
+    * To improve my english writing skill.

 ## Day 1: March 8, 2019(R1D1)

 **Today's Progress**: Started again freecodecamp.
 Restarted all my progress and begin from new.